jhumelsine/jhumelsine.github.io/_posts/2025-11-15-flyweight.md

 Singleton had several issues mostly with concurrency, memory leaks and shared state.
 Flyweight has the same issues and possibly to an even greater degree.

 ## Concurrency
 [Singleton's concurrency issue](https://jhumelsine.github.io/2025/10/31/singleton.html#singleton-implementation) is infrequent, since it is mostly only a concern when the `singleton` instance is first being initialized.
 Flyweight is different.
-A new instance can be instantated any time when a new key is requested.
+A new instance can be instantiated any time when a new key is requested.

 Any concurrency mechanism that addresses this will be sufficient.
 Here is the thread safe update to the code snippets above using `synchronized` within Java.